 The MCEA process is a self-assessment process.
-In all situations where the MCEA is applicable to a project, it is the responsibility of the proponent to ensure that the planning process as set out in the MCEA document is undertaken.
+In all situations where a project is proceeding pursuant to the MCEA, it is the responsibility of the proponent to ensure that the planning process as set out in the MCEA document is undertaken.
 If a proponent incorrectly determines that the MCEA does not apply, or if a proponent selects the incorrect Schedule, it is the responsibility of the proponent to rectify the matter and meet the requirements of the MCEA process.